 - Exposure to infected surfaces or items: Kennel cough can also be contracted if a dog plays with toys, drinks from a water bowl, eats from a food dish, or is exposed to other items and surfaces an infected dog has already contaminated.

 Diagnosing Kennel Cough in Dogs

 If you suspect your dog has kennel cough, you should have it examined by a veterinarian.
 Your veterinarian will listen to your dog's lungs and perform a full physical examination to ensure it is healthy aside from the kennel cough.
 X-rays to examine the lungs may be recommended.
 Diagnosis is typically made after a history of exposure is discovered and the coughing is heard.

-Kennel cough may be treated with antibiotics, steroids and cough suppressants.
+Kennel cough may be treated with antibiotics, steroids, and cough suppressants (it's best to let your vet recommend the best brand for your dog).
 The dog should be quarantined from other dogs to avoid spreading the illness and the environment should be thoroughly cleaned to avoid reinfection.
 Severe cases where pneumonia has developed secondarily to the kennel cough will need to be hospitalized and receive more intensive care.

 Vaccinations against key pathogens that cause kennel cough can help prevent the disease or decrease the severity of symptoms.
 Canine adenovirus 2 (CAV2), canine distemper (CDV), and sometimes canine parainfluenza (CPiV) vaccines are even considered to be core vaccines with the American Animal Hospital Association (AAHA).
 This means that most dogs that receive their regular vaccines already have some protection against kennel cough.